 However, the writers' confusion is understandable because there is some overlap in how the two words are used.
-More specifically, drank (which is the simple past tense of to drink) can also be used as the past participle (even though using drank for the past participle is increasingly seen as an error).
+More specifically, drank (which is the simple past tense of to drink) has historically been be used as an alternative past participle [evidence].
+However, using drank for the past participle is increasingly seen as an error.

 Here are some example sentences with drank or drunk:

 - I drank a coffee.
 (Here, drank is the simple past tense.)